tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows how the Window for Remote Desktop Connection will open to enter the public IP address for the domain controller VM.](images/remoteDesktop.png "Window for Remote Desktop Connection")

 8. When prompted, sign in with the AD domain UPN credentials.
 For example, when you used the ARM template from [Before HOL setup guide](), the credentials will be something along the lines of: [adadmin\@MyADDomain.com](mailto:adadmin@MyADDomain.com) with the password: **WVD\@zureL\@b2019!**.
-If prompted, Select **Yes** to accept the RDP certification warning.
+If prompted, select **Yes** to accept the RDP certification warning.

     >**Note**: This is the Active Directory account from the ARM template, not the Azure AD Global Admin account. when you have trouble signing in, try typing the credentials in manually, as copy and paste may include an unnecessary space, which will cause authentication to fail.

 ### Task 2: Disabling IE Enhanced Security

-In an effort to simplify tasks in this lab, we will start by disabling [IE Enhanced Security](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-ie-esc).
+To simplify tasks in this lab, we will start by disabling [IE Enhanced Security](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-ie-esc).

 1. Once connected to the domain controller, open Server Manager if it does not start automatically.